Generous, Prolific, “Loco” – Stencil Artist Michael Roman Dies at 60

 “He was always very nice to me and gifted me two great pieces when I told him I had moved to a new apartment,” said Jimenez.

 Altars commemorating Roman appeared in the windows of book and art stores along 24th Street this week.
-His influence and reverence by his community was made visible by the artists, merchants and fans who wore his signature printed shirts with pride days after his death.
+His influence and the reverence of his community was made visible by the artists, merchants and fans who wore his signature printed shirts with pride days after his death.

 “This shirt I have on – I wear them all the time anyway.
 This is my normal uniform.
 I have about 20 of them,” said DeLosa.
 “There will never be any work like his again.”